jopiiyan/Tribute-Page/README.md

-These files are the real solutions for Free Code Camp Questions (Make a Tribute Page)
+These files are the real solutions for FreeCodeCamp Questions (Responsive Web Design)